martin557/Elk-Stack/Ansible/ELK/ELK/ELK.md

 The following images show the security rules we created for our virtual networks:

-This security rule allows our home's public IP address to access Kibana via port 5601.
+This security rule allows the user's home public IP address to access Kibana via port 5601.

 ![NSG1](https://user-images.githubusercontent.com/71955581/110519455-55c37c80-80db-11eb-997f-a97360e0c3e4.PNG)
 ![NSG2](https://user-images.githubusercontent.com/71955581/110519472-5a883080-80db-11eb-8837-67088e352eed.PNG)

-This rule allows us to connect to the Jump Box via ssh, port 22, with our home's public IP address.
+This rule allows connection to the Jump Box via ssh, port 22, with our home's public IP address.

 ![image](https://user-images.githubusercontent.com/71955581/110519992-ef8b2980-80db-11eb-8a0b-3ca23d8a2899.png)
 ![image](https://user-images.githubusercontent.com/71955581/110520036-fade5500-80db-11eb-9220-e6303a52aae7.png)

-This rule allows us to ssh from the Jump Box to the other VMs.
+This rule allows ssh connection from the Jump Box to the other VMs.
 Notice the source destination is the private IP of the Jump Box.

 ![image](https://user-images.githubusercontent.com/71955581/110523264-dab09500-80df-11eb-9335-91a13aaf183d.png)
 ![image](https://user-images.githubusercontent.com/71955581/110523488-282d0200-80e0-11eb-8a00-6457d85a14ab.png)